IshitaLohia/A-B-Testing-Optimizing-Email-Sign-Ups/README.md

 Verified balanced group assignment and corrected any data imbalance using stratified sampling.
 Calculating Conversion Rates:

-Computed the conversion rate for both groups as:
+Compute the Conversion rate as
-Conversion Rate
-=
 Number of Sign-ups
 Total Visitors
 Conversion Rate=